Tafara-N/alx-low_level_programming/0x1A-hash_tables/README.md

 # Requirements

-General
+## General
-Allowed editors: vi, vim, emacs
+- Allowed editors: `vi`, `vim`, `emacs`
-All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 All your files should end with a new line
+- All your files will be compiled on Ubuntu 20.04 LTS using `gcc`, using the options `-Wall -Werror -Wextra -pedantic -std=gnu89`
+- All your files should end with a new line
-A README.md file, at the root of the folder of the project is mandatory Your code should use the Betty style.
-It will be checked using betty-style.pl and betty-doc.pl You are not allowed to use global variables
+- A `README.md` file, at the root of the folder of the project is mandatory
+- Your code should use the `Betty` style.
+It will be checked using [betty-style.pl](https://github.com/alx-tools/Betty/blob/master/betty-style.pl) and [betty-doc.pl](https://github.com/alx-tools/Betty/blob/master/betty-doc.pl)
+- You are not allowed to use global variables
-No more than 5 functions per file
+- No more than 5 functions per file
-You are allowed to use the C standard library
+- You are allowed to use the C standard library
-The prototypes of all your functions should be included in your header file called hash_tables.h Don’t forget to push your header file
+- The prototypes of all your functions should be included in your header file called `hash_tables.h`
+- Don’t forget to push your header file
-All your header files should be include guarded
+- All your header files should be include guarded

 # More Info